yusufozturk/panther/docs/gitbook/log-analysis/log-processing/README.md

 4. A Lambda Function pulls messages off the Queue and assumes an IAM Role to download the new log data
 6. A Lambda Function sends the parsed log data to the Log Analysis pipeline

-## **How to Setup Log Processing**
+## How to Setup Log Processing

-First, data must send to an S3 bucket.
-We recommend organizing incoming data by using S3 folders or separate buckets.
+**First, data must send to an S3 bucket.**

+We recommend organizing incoming data by using S3 folders or multiple buckets.
 You can onboard as many buckets as you would like from any region.

-Follow the steps below to set this up across your AWS accounts:
+Get started with the pages below:
 - [Log Processing IAM Setup](iam-setup.md)
 - [S3 Event Notifications and SNS Setup](notifications-setup.md)

 ## Viewing the Logs

-Once log processing is setup, your data can be searched with [Historical Search](../../historical-search/README.md)!
+After log analysis is setup, your data can be searched with [Historical Search](../../historical-search/README.md)!